pegi3s/dockerfiles/cport-like/README.md

 Then you should adapt and run the following command:

-You should adapt and run the following command: `docker run -v /your/data/dir:/data pegi3s/cport-like bash -c "./batch"`
+You should adapt and run the following command: `docker run -v /your/data/dir:/data pegi3s/cport-like bash -c "./cport_batch retries"`

 In this command, you should replace:
 - `/your/data/dir`  to point to the directory that contains the config file and the folder with the input files you want to analyze.
+- `retries`  to the maximum number of times a response will try to be obtained from a server.

 # Test data
 To test the cport batch mode you can download files from [alphafold](https://alphafold.ebi.ac.uk/), for instance.